National Committee for a Human Life Amendment

 2026 State Ballot Initiatives on Abortion

-Missouri – Since passage of a state constitutional amendment on abortion in 2024 (with a 3.2% margin), abortion advocates have used the amendment to preliminarily block multiple Missouri statutes, including gestational limits on the performance of an abortion; prohibitions on sex-selective, race-selective, and Down Syndrome abortions; a requirement that abortion providers have admitting privileges at nearby hospitals; informed consent laws; a prohibition on telemedicine abortions; abortion-facility licensure laws; and a 72-hour waiting period.
-Whether these statutes will be permanently blocked was the subject of a trial which began on January 12, 2026, but a decision has not been issued.
+Missouri.
+Since passage of a state constitutional amendment on abortion in 2024 (with a 3.2% margin), abortion advocates have used the amendment to preliminarily block multiple Missouri statutes, including gestational limits on the performance of an abortion; prohibitions on sex-selective, race-selective, and Down Syndrome abortions; a requirement that abortion providers have admitting privileges at nearby hospitals; informed consent laws; a prohibition on telemedicine abortions; abortion-facility licensure laws; and a 72-hour waiting period.

-Meanwhile, the pro-life supporters have successfully obtained certification of Amendment 3, a proposed constitutional amendment that will be on the ballot in November 2026.
+The pro-life side has successfully obtained certification of Amendment 3, a proposed constitutional amendment that will be on the ballot this November 2026.
 According to the Missouri Catholic Conference, “the ‘new’ Amendment 3 would amend the Missouri Constitution to guarantee access to care for medical emergencies, ectopic pregnancies, and miscarriages; limit abortions to medical emergencies, fatal fetal anomalies, rape, and incest; restore health and safety standards for abortion clinics; ensure parental consent for minors; prohibit public funding of abortions except in limited circumstances; and, protect children from gender-transition treatments and procedures.”

 Possible Ballot Initiatives

 Idaho.
-The abortion rights supporters are collecting signatures to put a ballot initiative, the “Reproductive Freedom and Privacy Act,” before the voters on November 3, 2026.
-As of November 2025, they had reportedly collected 50,000 of the almost 71,000 signatures that need to be collected by the end of April.
-It is important to note that this ballot initiative will not amend the Idaho constitution, but rather it is a citizen-led effort to enact a statutory law (a law which could be later amended by the Idaho legislature).
-The amendment is designed to overturn Idaho’s current statutory prohibition on abortion.
+The abortion rights side is collecting signatures to put a ballot initiative, the “Reproductive Freedom and Privacy Act,” before the voters on November 3, 2026.
+It is important to note that this ballot initiative will not amend the Idaho constitution, but rather it is a citizen-led effort to enact a statutory law.
+The initiative is designed to overturn Idaho’s current statutory prohibition on abortion.
+It also could overturn Idaho’s law requiring parental consent for a minor’s abortion, and it could allow minors to access transgender hormones and surgeries without parental consent.
 Citizens are urged not to sign the petition in support of this extreme ballot initiative.
-Not only will it allow abortions through second trimester, it would overturn Idaho’s law requiring parental consent for a minor’s abortion, and would allow minors to access transgender hormones and surgeries without parental consent.

 Oregon.
-Signatures are currently being collected in Oregon to put a constitutional amendment, “Equal Rights for All,” on the November 2026 ballot for a vote.
-It aims to prevent certain rights from governmental interference, including the right to abortion.
+Signatures were being collected in Oregon to put a constitutional amendment, “Equal Rights for All,” on the November 2026 ballot for a vote.
+It was designed to protect certain rights from governmental interference, including the right to abortion.
 It would guarantee equality of rights “on account of sex,” and define “on account of sex” to prohibit laws that discriminate based on pregnancy/pregnancy outcomes; gender identity; sexual orientation, including the right to marry; or sex.
+In February 2026 the signature drive came to an end.
+In announcing its decision, the Equal Rights for All coalition said: “When deliberating over this decision, we looked not just at the progress of our campaign but also the national landscape and the multitude of existential battles our communities are facing.”
+The ballot initiative was supported by the ACLU of Oregon, Basic Rights Oregon, Planned Parenthood Action Oregon, and other groups.

 _______________________________________